cjackson692/CSCE_5218_Group1_Project/README.md

 ```

 ## Notes
-- pr1 (bpe) is stale, was an experimetn in alternate encoding schemas
+- pr1 (bpe) is stale, was an experiment in alternate encoding schemas

 ## Visualizations
 ![Display Loss Curves](losscurves.png)